Sphereon-Opensource/mobile-wallet/README.md

 # SSI Wallet

-An Open-Source wallet with support for Decentralized Identifiers and that receive W3C Verifiable Credentials from Issuers and Present them to Verifiers.
+An Open-Source wallet with support for Decentralized Identifiers and that can receive W3C Verifiable Credentials from Issuers and Present them to Verifiers.

-The wallet is build using our [SSI-SDK](https://github.com/Sphereon-Opensource/ssi-sdk), which you can use to create Issuer, Verifier agents as well as mobile and web wallets.
+The wallet is build using our [SSI-SDK](https://github.com/Sphereon-Opensource/ssi-sdk), which you can use to create Issuer and Verifier agents as well as mobile and web wallets.

 ![Intro](./docs/intro.png)